Castling transformations of projective structures

-is called a castling transformation.
-Now we define the castling transformation of Cartan connections.
-Denote by $\g$ the Lie algebra of $G$.
-Let $G$ be a subgroup of $PL(l)$. \begin{prop} Denote by $Q$ a principal fiber bundle over $M$ with structure group $G_{<v>}$ and by $\omega$ a $\g$-valued 1-form on $Q$.
-Then the following are equivalent. \begin{enumerate} \item $(Q, \omega)$ gives a Cartan connection on $M$ of type $G/G_{<v>}$, which is a subgeometry of $Gr_{m, l}=PL(l)/PL(l)_{<v>}$
+\begin{prop} Denote by $Q$ a principal fiber bundle over $M$ with structure group $G_{<v>}$ and by $\omega$ a $\g$-valued 1-form on $Q$.
+Then the following are equivalent. \begin{enumerate}[1.] \item $(Q, \omega)$ is a Cartan connection of type $G/G_{<v>}$ on $M$.